NoahZuo/noahzuo.github.io/source/_posts/control-rig-not-work-in-ue-standalone-mode.md

 ---

-We currently customized our own control rig system, and it works fine in editor, but it does not work in standalone mode.
+We are currently developing our own control rig system, and it works fine in editor, but it does not work in standalone mode.

 ![control rig system](control rig system.png)